LiskHQ/lisk-docs/docs/lisk-tools/embedded-wallet-providers.md

 This page summarizes providers of embedded wallets that support the Lisk network.

-Embedded wallets providers support developers to integrate web3 wallets directly into an application, rather than requiring a separate browser extension or app.
+Embedded wallet providers support developers to integrate web3 wallets directly into an application, rather than requiring a separate browser extension or app.
 They allow users to take action without leaving the host application.

 ## Panna